google/cel-spec/doc/langdef.md

 In the taxonomy of programming languages, CEL is:

-*   **strongly-typed:** each value has a well-defined type, and operators and functions can only work on values of certain expected types;
-*   **memory-safe:** programs cannot express access to unrelated memory, such as out-of-bounds array indexes or use-after-free pointer dereferences;
+   **memory-safe:** programs cannot express access to unrelated memory, such as
-*   **dynamically-typed:** types are associated with values, not with variables or expressions, and type safety is enforced at runtime;
-*   **gradually-typed:** an optional type-checking phase before runtime can detect and reject some programs which would violate type constraints;
+    out-of-bounds array indexes or use-after-free pointer dereferences;
 *   **side-effect-free:** a CEL program only computes an output from its inputs;
-*   **terminating:** CEL programs cannot loop forever.
+*   **terminating:** CEL programs cannot loop forever;
+*   **strongly-typed:** values have a well-defined type, and operators and functions check that their arguments have the expected types;
+**   **dynamically-typed:** types are associated with values, not with variables
+    or expressions, and type safety is enforced at runtime;
+*   **gradually-typed:** an optional type-checking phase before runtime can detect and reject some programs which would violate type constraints.

 ## Syntax